Evo 2004: Soulcalibur II incident

 The final match of the Soulcalibur II tournament at Evo 2004 was held between the friends Rob "RTD" Combs and Marquette "Mick" Yarbrough.
 The two were widely accused for collusion and not taking the fight seriously, playing using different characters than usual and playing on a "sub-par level".
 The two disputed these claims when asked about it on Game Show Network's Games Across America.
 Though Combs and Yarbrough were not punished directly, Evo went on to implement a "collusion rule", stating that players who purposely manipulate a match or intentionally underperform would forfeit prize and title.
+Moreover, the game was not welcome back in future installments and it would be years before sequels would return to EVO and the fighting game community.
 Speaking with GiantBomb in 2013, Evo-founder Tom Cannon stated that "they broke the spirit of the tournament. ...
 We were like 'fine, this happened, let's make sure this is never gonna happen again.'"
 Evolution's anti-collusion measure was further expanded in 2013 and is still in place.